-Figure 4-23 Wireless Advanced
+Figure 4-24 Wireless Advanced

-- Transmit Power Here you can specify the transmit power of router.
-You can select High, Middle or Low which you would like.
-High is the default setting and is recommended. - Beacon Interval Enter a value between 40-1000 milliseconds for Beacon Interval here.
+- Beacon Interval Enter a value between 20-1000 milliseconds for Beacon Interval here.
 The beacons are the packets sent by the router to synchronize a wireless network.
 Beacon Interval value determines the time interval of the beacons.
-The default value is 100. - RTS Threshold Here you can specify the RTS (Request to Send) Threshold.
+The default value is 100. - > RTS Threshold Here you can specify the RTS (Request to Send) Threshold.
 If the packet is larger than the specified RTS Threshold size, the router will send RTS frames to a particular receiving station and negotiate the sending of a data frame.
 The default value is 2346. - Fragmentation Threshold This value is the maximum size determining whether packets will be fragmented.
 Setting the Fragmentation Threshold too low may result in poor network performance since excessive packets.
 2346 is the default setting and is recommended. - DTIM Interval This value determines the interval of the Delivery Traffic Indication Message (DTIM).
 A DTIM field is a countdown field informing clients of the next window for listening to broadcast and multicast messages.
-When the router has buffered broadcast or multicast messages for associated clients, it sends the next DTIM with a DTIM Interval value.
+When the Router has buffered broadcast or multicast messages for associated clients, it sends the next DTIM with a DTIM Interval value.
 You can specify the value between 1-255 Beacon Intervals.
-The default value is 1, which indicates the DTIM Interval is the same as Beacon Interval.
+The default value is 1, which indicates the DTIM Interval is the same as Beacon Interval. - ➤ Enable WMM WMM function can guarantee the packets with high- priority messages being transmitted preferentially.
+It is strongly recommended enabled. - ➤ Enable Short GI This function is recommended for it will increase the data capacity by reducing the guard interval time.

-- Enable WMM WMM function can guarantee the packets with high- priority messages being transmitted preferentially.
-It is strongly recommended enabled. - Enable Short GI This function is recommended for it will increase the data capacity by reducing the guard interval time. - Enabled AP Isolation This function can isolate wireless stations on your network from each other.
-Wireless devices will be able to communicate with the router but not with each other.
+Enabled AP Isolation - This function can isolate wireless stations on your network from each other.
+Wireless devices will be able to communicate with the Router but not with each other.
 To use this function, check this box.
 AP Isolation is disabled by default.